StefanGentz/DynamicContent.js/README.md

 - Test the integration thoroughly in AEM’s author and publish environments, ensuring the script’s functionality harmonizes with content dynamics and user interactions typical in your AEM Sites.
 - Consider accessibility and responsiveness in your implementation to maintain an inclusive user experience.
-- Keep in mind that modifications to the DITA-OT or its plugins might require maintenance when updating the DITA OT toolkit version.
+- Keep in mind that modifications to the DITA-OT or its plugins might require maintenance when updating the DITA-OT toolkit version.

 This documentation aims to provide a helpful guide to integrating and utilizing the Dynamic Content Highlighting script in various environments, with a focus on enhancing dynamic content navigation and user interaction.